 What MDMA Is Not

 Ecstasy typically comes in the form of pressed pills.
-These pills often appear in an assortment of colors or are printed with some type of logo, like a Playboy bunny, a Superman Man eblem, an Adidas logo, or Donald Trump's face.
+These pills often appear in an assortment of colors or are printed with some type of logo, like a Playboy bunny, a Superman Man emblem, an Adidas logo, or Donald Trump's face.
 While the media and drug dealers both peg these pills as “MDMA,” ecstasy is not MDMA, exactly.
 Rather, ecstasy is usually a whole host of illicit and legal substances — which may or may not be mixed with MDMA — and in some cases, your ecstasy pills may not contain any MDMA at all.

 Molly is a general slang term referring to MDMA.
 Other street terms include Adam, Eve, E, and X (though the latter two typically refer to ecstasy pills).
 What's sold as "molly" typically comes as a crystal, rock, or powder packaged in a plastic baggie.
-Usually these crystals are off-white or even yellow.
+Usually these crystals are off-white, yellow, or grayish.
 But like ecstasy, molly can be anything.
 Molly often contains, or entirely is, a chemical that forms chunky crystals like cathinones, piperazines, and other components of so-called "bath salts."
 But since some of these knock-off MDMA's effects, street dealers don’t think twice about peddling fake shit at your expense.

 What Is MDMA?

 MDMA stands for methylenedioxy-N-methylamphetamine.
 You may wig out at seeing the word “amphetamine” next to two “meths,” but rest assured, MDMA is not crystal meth — although, it is an amphetamine-like compound.
 Its amphetamine qualities include dilated pupils, constricted blood vessels, increased heart rate and body temperature, a lack of appetite, a tight jaw, and an inability to sleep.
+Abusing MDMA over a long period of time may trigger body-wide muscular damage known as rhabdomyolysis.

 That’s pretty much where MDMA’s similarities to amphetamines like dextroamphetamine (a.k.a.
 Adderall) end.
 MDMA is not nearly as addictive as amphetamines or crystal meth, and there's still debate as to whether its addiction rate is any higher than being addicted to gambling, television shows, or marijuana.